Strategic city advice

 Design into action

 Arup is behind some of the most important and ambitious urban design and engineering of the modern era.
 We work across the globe, from revitalising waterfronts in Toronto to reclaiming 100 acres of land for a new park Songdo, South Korea.
-We’ve also developed the masterplan for an entire carbon-free district in Muscat, Oman and produced a blueprint for regeneration in Caracas.
+We’ve also developed the masterplan for a low carbon district in Muscat, Oman and produced a blueprint for regeneration in Caracas.

 These projects will transform the lives of millions of city dwellers by improving transportation, sewage systems, producing resilient power networks, sustainable homes, new workplaces and inspiring cultural facilities.
 We view every urban project as a chance to add holistically to the quality of city life.